sbclter/sbclter-website-2019/bootstrap4-minimal/about/policies/governance/index.md

 	       <div class="col-md-6">
 			   <p>SBC is directed by an Executive Committee chaired by lead PI Miller, and includes Co-PIs for the entire 6 year funding period.
 Associate Investigators are added as rotating positions, and are generally filled by individuals with lead roles in the current short-term  studies.
-The project coordinator, information manager and a graduate student. </p>
+The project coordinator, information manager and a graduate student round out the committee. </p>

            <p>Members of the SBC LTER Executive Committee </p>
             <ul>